Death toll rises to 4 in Indiana mall shooting

 GREENWOOD, Ind.
-(WXIN) — At least three people and the suspected shooter are dead in a shooting at the Greenwood Park Mall in Indiana, police said Sunday evening.
+(WXIN) — Three people and the suspected shooter are dead in a shooting at the Greenwood Park Mall in Greenwood, Indiana, police said Sunday evening.

-Police said they received a call of shots fired inside the mall around 6 p.m.
+Police said they received a call of shots fired inside the mall’s food court around 6 p.m.

 Assistant Chief of Indianapolis Metro Police Chris Bailey initially said two people had been killed and “multiple other people” were being treated at local hospitals.
 Greenwood police later gave an update saying the death toll had climbed to include three people plus the unnamed shooter.